rnl-dei/labs-bootstrap/README.md

 This is just a script to automate the setup and usage of the chroot system, by doing necessary the stuff before and after running the actual chroot call.

-This is used by other scripts the execute thigs inside the chroot, and is also for manual use, to compile/install the necessary stuff to use in the initramfs.
+This is used by other scripts the execute things inside the chroot, and is also for manual use, to compile/install the necessary stuff to use in the initramfs.

 Simply calling the script will spawn a `sh` shell:
 ```
 $ ./chroot-gentoo
 (gentoo chroot) / $
 ```